Photo: Marajane Creations under the Creative Commons Attribution License 2.0

 Photo by Ilovebutter under the Creative Commons Attribution License 2.0.

-Let’s begin at the beginning.
+If this will be the first year that you’ll start your garden from the seed up, let’s begin at the beginning.
 You’re going to need the right materials to get your project off the ground.
-The first thing you should know is that not all seeds need to be started this early nor do they need (nor desire) to be started indoors.
+The first thing you should know is that not all seeds need to be started this early, nor do they need (or desire) to be started indoors.
 There are a couple of reasons for starting seeds early indoors.
-Usually the seeds we like to get going are those that need a lot of in order for their fruit to become fully mature and therefore, harvestable.
-Examples would be tomatoes and peppers and a few weeks after that, cucumbers and pumpkins (although both can be sown directly into the soil as well).
+Usually the seeds we like to get going are those that need a lot of time in order for their fruit to become fully mature and, therefore, harvestable.
+Examples are tomatoes and peppers and, a few weeks after that, cucumbers and pumpkins (although both can be sown directly into the soil as well).

 Other seeds that benefit from being started indoors in late winter/early spring are the cool-weather crops such as lettuce, spinach, and Swiss chard.
-In California, the hot weather comes on as if someone flipped a light switch and we don’t always get much of a transition between spring and summer.
-Therefore, our cool weather lovers tend to bolt quickly.
-Started early indoors, however, we get a jump on the season and are able to harvest for a longer period of time.
+In California, the hot weather comes on as if someone flipped a light switch, and we don’t always get much of a transition between spring and summer.
+Therefore, our cool-weather lovers tend to bolt quickly.
+If we start them early indoors, however, we get a jump on the season and are able to harvest for a longer period of time.

-- Seeds You can purchase seeds, be gifted seeds, or have saved them yourself form the previous year.
-They can be heirlooms or hybrids but if they weren’t collected from the previous season, you may want to check for good viability (or germination).
-It’s easy to do, simply dampen a paper towel, sprinkle some seeds over it and fold the towel into quarters.
-Place it into a plastic baggie and set it somewhere that’s basically warm or on a windowsill inside you’re home.
-In about 1 week to 10 days, the seeds will being germinating.
+- Seeds.
+You can purchase seeds, be gifted seeds, or have saved them yourself from the previous year.
+They can be heirlooms or hybrids, but if they weren’t collected from the previous season you may want to check for good viability (or germination).
+It’s easy to do: Simply dampen a paper towel, sprinkle some seeds over it, and fold the towel into quarters.
+Place it in a plastic baggie, and set it somewhere that’s basically warm or on a windowsill inside your home.
+In about a week to 10 days, the seeds will begin germinating.
 Decent viability means that over half of the seeds have sprouted for you.
 If they haven’t, find yourself some more seed.

-- Containers There’s many seed-starting containers to choose from; you just have to decide what works for you.
-There are kits that have the 6 cell packs which come complete with a bottom tray to catch water.
+- Containers.
+There are many seed-starting containers to choose from; you just have to decide what works for you.
+There are kits containing six-cell packs that come complete with a bottom tray to catch water.
 There are those that come with a lid or dome to keep the soil mix moist until the seeds sprout.
-There are those little Jiffy pellets that expand with water and peat pots in all sizes.
+There are those little Jiffy pellets that expand with water, and peat pots in all sizes.
 You might as well know that the free stuff works just as well.
-Yogurt containers, egg cartons, toilet paper rolls, and newspaper pots will perform the same way.
-The line-up just may not be as compact.
+Yogurt containers, egg cartons, toilet paper rolls, and newspaper pots perform the same way.
+The lineup just may not be as compact.

-- Labels My gardening friend, please, please don’t fall into that magical world where you actually believe that you’ll remember which tomato variety you planted where.
+- Labels.
+Please don’t fall into that magical world where you actually believe that you’ll remember which tomato variety you planted where.
 I promise you that your memory isn’t nearly as good as you think.
 Label every single cell.
 Yes, I realize that you can get away with labeling the first of a row of seedlings.
 But when you transplant them into a larger pot (which happens faster than you think), the “memory game” won’t be nearly as fun as it was when you were a kid.

-- Heat You can get away with a lot in this area.
+- Heat.
 You can get away with a warm room and heat from the lighting above for many seeds.
 I’ve had great luck starting tomatoes with no bottom heat, for instance.
-Peppers are another story they really, really love heated bedding.
+Peppers are another story; they really, really love heated bedding.
 Depending on what type of plants you’re starting, you may or may not need a source of bottom heat in the way of coils or a heat mat.

-- Water You want good humidity to surround the seeds before they germinate so keep the soil mix damp and perhaps covered with plastic lid or something similar.
-Once they’ve popped up, remove the lid and water sparingly.
-Don’t let it dry out…but overwatering can do them in just as easily.
+- Water.
+You want good humidity to surround the seeds before they germinate, so keep the soil mix damp and perhaps covered with a plastic lid or something similar.
+Remove the lid once the seedlings have popped up, and water sparingly.
+Don’t let the soil dry out—but remember that overwatering can do seedlings in just as easily.

-Please, whatever you do, feel free to experiment.
+Whatever you do, feel free to experiment.
 This list is a basic guideline that works for most gardeners, but there’s always more than one way to get things right.
-Play around with an interesting technique that you’ve thought of and bring it back here to let us know how it worked out.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.